Pegah-Ardehkhani/Reinforcement-Learning-Algorithms-from-Scratch/11. Q-Learning/README.md

-Here’s the updated README for **Q-Learning**, restructured and rewritten to match the context while highlighting its differences from SARSA:

----

 # Q-Learning: A Model-Free Off-Policy Reinforcement Learning Algorithm

 **Q-Learning** is an **off-policy reinforcement learning algorithm** that enables an agent to learn the optimal policy for a Markov Decision Process (MDP).
 Unlike SARSA, which learns the value of the policy being followed, Q-Learning directly evaluates the optimal policy regardless of the agent's current actions.
 It uses the maximum future reward estimate for the next state to update Q-values (action-value function).